ECHO Program Staff

 Read full biography

-Dr. Terminel earned her Ph.D. in Neuroscience from The College of Medicine at Texas A&M University, in 2020, and her Master of Science in Experimental Psychology from The University of Texas at El Paso in 2015.
-She is an alumnus of the University of Southern California’s Interdisciplinary Research Training Institute on Hispanic Substance Abuse and prior to working in ECHO, she conducted research on areas related to drug addiction and spinal cord injury.
+Dr. Terminel earned her PhD in neuroscience from The College of Medicine at Texas A&M University in 2020, and her MS in Experimental Psychology from The University of Texas at El Paso in 2015.
+She is an alumnus of the American Association for the Advancement of Science (AAAS) Science & Technology Policy Fellowship and of the University of Southern California’s Interdisciplinary Research Training Institute on Hispanic Substance Abuse.

-Leslie Thompson, Ph.D.
+Leslie Thompson, PhD

 Health Science Policy Analyst